These instructions are especially important for the users of Jolla Phone (aka Jolla 1).

 Installing the update

-- Never try to interrupt the install as this would very likely break your phone.
-Do not turn the phone off (unless several hours have passed without getting the job completed)
+- Never try to interrupt the install as this would very likely break your device.
+Do not turn it off (unless several hours have passed without getting the job completed)

-- Make sure your phone is connected to a charger.
-Your phone must not turn off during this phase.
+- Make sure your device is connected to a charger.
+Your device must not turn off during this phase.

 - Start the process by selecting "Install" in the pull down menu.

-- Wait patiently until the update is installed - DO NOT TURN OFF the phone.
-Do not touch the power key in this phase.
+- Wait patiently until the update is installed - DO NOT TURN OFF the device (in fact, the Power key is disabled at this point).
 The red LED will be lit in the end.
-Let the phone then restart itself - you will eventually see your familiar Lock Screen.
-At this point the install is over and the phone is ready for use.
+Let the device restart itself - you will eventually see your familiar Lock Screen.
+At this point the install is over and the device is ready for use.

 - It takes usually about 10-20 minutes to install an update.